Mosquitoes Are on the Rise…and So Are Insect-Borne Diseases

 Remove all standing water on your property.
 Empty any buckets or toys in the yard that collect water after a rain shower.
 If you have a fountain or pond, there are several ways you can keep mosquitoes from breeding.
 Put in a pump to keep the water moving; add some killifishes, topminnows, tadpoles, and other aquatic animals that love eating larvae; use a non-chemical insecticide, that contains BT (bacillus thuringiensis).

 Use a mosquito net to protect babies.
-Babies are especially vulnerable to mosquito bites.
-However, while bug sprays may be fine for adults, they’re not safe for babies.
-That’s why we now offer a mosquito net that elegantly covers your SNOO to keep mosquitoes—and other bugs and curious cats—away…we call it Shoo!
+Babies are especially vulnerable to mosquito bites and that's why the American Academy of Pediatrics recommends using mosquito netting to keep infants safe from bites.
+Here at Happiest Baby we offer a mosquito net that elegantly covers your SNOO to keep mosquitoes—and other bugs and curious cats—away…we call it Shoo!
 Learn more about Shoo here.

 Wear light colors to confuse mosquitoes.
-It’s counterintuitive, but dark colors help mosquitoes see you better!
+It’s counterintuitive, but dark colors help mosquitoes see you better, so stick with light colors when outdoors during mosquito season!
+Also, steer clear of floral prints, which attracts mosquitoes, too.

 Avoid going outside at peak mosquito hours.
 Mosquitoes are most active at dawn and dusk.